brooklynrail/brooklynrail-platform/content/events/2020/10/on-the-black-art-library-asmaa-walton-with-alexis-assam-jasmine-weber.md

 ---
-title: "On the Black Art Library: Asmaa Walton with Alexis Assam & Jasmine Weber"
+title: On the Black Art Library
 deck: Weekly conversations with activists, social justice practitioners, and changemakers.
 summary: Please join us for our tenth installment of Common Ground for a